 By God’s will and pleasure, during my career as a literary agent I have been successful in representing authors writing Christian romance, Christian and general market trade book fiction, and Christian nonfiction.

-My interests have changed very little since my first blog post for The Steve Laube Agency, “Happy to Be Here,” but here’s an update for you:
+My interests have changed very little since I joined The Steve Laube Agency, here’s an update for you:

 Do you still want to see Christian romance novels?

 Indeed I do!
 I’m happy to say that this is one area of Christian fiction that continues to thrive and enjoy an enthusiastic readership.